th-rtyf-re/chess-dip/docs/RULES.md

 ### Castling

 There is one exception to these multiple-square orders: castling.
 Castling is only allowed for a king and rook on the first rank on the power’s side, with the king on the square where the power originally had a king (file `d` or `e`), and the rook in the corner.
 For England and Scandinavia, the moves are mirrored to what they would be on a standard chess board (ie king’s side and queen’s side castling are flipped).
 The two pieces must also have not successfully moved before: for instance, one may castle right after building a king and a rook.
 The king’s move has no intermediate square but the rook move does: the squares between its starting and landing squares except for the one where the king lands.
 Castling pieces have attack and defend strength 0, but succeed against empty squares.
-In other words, they cannot dislodge a piece: this is an example of a travel order, a new type of order that will be detailed in the pawn section.
+In other words, they cannot dislodge a piece: this is an example of a *travel order*, a new type of order that will be detailed in the pawn section.
 Castling is ordered with a special order:

 > `O-O` or `O-O-O`,